ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak17000/datasheet.md

 The RAK17000 is a DC motor driver module.
 It can be mounted to the IO Slot of the WisBlock Base of your choice.
 It can drive one stepper motor or two DC motors.
 The RAK17000 module uses the DRV8833 motor driver IC from Texas Instruments.

 ### Features

 - Drive two DC motors or one stepper motor
-- Wide power supply voltage range: 2.7 to 10.8&nbsp;V
+- Wide power supply voltage range: 2.7 to 10.8 V
 - Motor power supply can be from an external source or from the WisBlock Base battery
 - Output current control
-- Selection of power source can be done via 2.54&nbsp;mm 2-pin jumper
+- Selection of power source can be done via 2.54 mm 2-pin jumper
 - Chipset: Texas Instruments DRV8833
-- Module size: 25X35&nbsp;mm
+- Module size: 25X35 mm

 ### Applications